-This will be Coach Hayes' twelfth season at the helm of the Mountaineers men's soccer team.
+This will be Coach Hayes' 15th season at the helm of the Mountaineers men's soccer team.
 Hayes and success go hand-in-hand.
-He earned ASC Coach of the Year in both 2005 and 2006.
+He's a two-time conference coach-of the year ASC: 2005 & 2006).
 In those two years, Schreiner played some of the best defense in school history, setting many individual and team records along the way.
 The 2006 team set the school record for conference wins with a 12-5 record.
 The Mountaineers earned the opportunity to host the ASC Championships in Kerrville - a first for any SU team since joining the ASC.

 Hayes has been associated with the game of soccer throughout his life.
 As a youth, Hayes played club soccer for the Dallas Hornets and high school soccer for the Pine Tree Pirates in Longview, TX.
 After high school, he played one year at Tyler (TX) Junior College where he earned NSCAA All-American honors.

 In 1998, Hayes became the head coach for the Cookeville High School boy’s soccer team in Tennessee.
 During his three seasons at the helm, Hayes took former district bottom-dweller CHS to back-to-back district titles along with an appearance in the state semifinals.
 During that period, Hayes' teams posted a 53-15-3 overall record.
 In 2002, he served for one season as a volunteer assistant for the Tennessee Tech women's soccer team.